belcosta/Photos-Search/README.md

 Click [here](https://belccarvalho.github.io/Photos-Search/) to access the page!

-This project was done during the one-year Web Development Course.
+This project was done during the one-year-full-time Web Development Course.
 Its objective is to make use of API.
 The infinite-scrolling was implemented as extra feature during the tutoring activities with the help of [Alice Rez](https://github.com/Alice-Rez).

 _Photos provided by [Unsplash](https://unsplash.com/developers)_.